Family: Zingiberaceae: other members include turmeric and cardamom.

 Methods of Use

 - Herbal Infusion (tea) with fresh ginger.
 This can be made warm for cold weather or chilled for summer months.
 To make an infusion with ginger combine 6 Tbsp. of fresh chopped ginger to 1 quart of water and bring just to a boil then take off heat and cover for 10 minutes.
+For acute conditions sip on this throughout the day.

 - For treating external aches, pains and inflammations, simmer 5 oz. of chopped or grated ginger in 2 quarts of water for 10 minutes.
 Apply to affected area with a cloth and re-apply to keep warm - reddening skin indicates increased circulation.